Diverse magnetic orders and quantum anomalous Hall effect in twisted bilayer MoTe2 and WSe2

-In Fig.~\ref{fig:gap}, we show the phase diagram at fixed dielectric constant $\epsilon = 10$ while varying twist angle and displacement field.
-The charge gap can be directly compared with transport experiments.
-As the twist angle increases, the critical displacement field $u_D^c$ for the topological transition also increases, following the trend of noninteracting $u_D^{c0}$.
-Such resemblance can be understood as $u_D^{c0}$ being the displacement field required to fully close the gap between the first two valence bands, while $u_D^c$ being the field required to bring the gap down the interaction energy scale such that interaction can mix these two bands.
-Generally, interactions will tend to increase the layer polarization, resulting in a topologically trivial band.
+In Fig.~\ref{fig:gap}, we present the phase diagram at a fixed dielectric constant \( \epsilon = 16.7 \) while varying the twist angle and displacement field.
+The charge gap shown can be directly compared to transport experiments.
+As the twist angle increases, the critical displacement field \( u_D^c \) for the topological transition also increases, following the trend of the non-interacting value \( u_D^{c0} \).
+In general, interactions tend to increase the layer polarization, resulting in a topologically trivial band.
+Conversely, as the twist angle increases, the IVC state occurs at a reduced \( u_D \), as it benefits from more dispersive bands at larger twist angles, achieved by canting the valley isospin vector in momentum space \cite{AdrianTBG,EslamNC,TaigeNC}.

-On the other hand, as the twist angle increases, the second magnetic transition into the IVC state occurs at reduced $u_D$.
-The IVC state can benefit from the more dispersive bands at larger twist angles by canting the valley isospin vector in momentum space \cite{AdrianTBG,EslamNC,TaigeNC}.
-Therefore, at large enough twist angle, the intermediate trivial VP phase disappears (see Fig.~\ref{fig:gap} (a)), and the topological transition and the magnetic transition merge into a single transition (see the Supplementary Materials for more details) \cite{SM}.
-A canting-induced topological transition between $C=1$ and $C=0$ magnetic states can be described by the theory of charge transfer gap inversion~\cite{LiangPRX}.